 A: You’re not alone.

 Many young people, with and without disabilities, lack skills and resources to meet their goals after high school.
-This can prompt feelings of frustration, anxiety and depression.
+This can lead to feelings of frustration, anxiety and depression.
 For kids and parents.

 You and your child can create positive momentum by making choices based on the best available information and taking solid steps toward specific goals.
 While developing relationships with others along the way.